-It seems fitting that my first experience travelling to China was to Guangzhou, one of the very first cities in China to open to the outside world.
-This city is vibrant and diverse, and still hosts the oldest and largest trade fair in China.
+It seems fitting that my first experience of travelling to China was to Guangzhou.
+It was one of the very first cities in China to open to the outside world.
+The city is vibrant and diverse and still hosts the oldest and largest trade fair in China.
 For a well-rounded urban experience mixed with history, ancient museums, Dim Sum, tea, and even a chance to explore an island filled with artists’ studios, Guangzhou is a great introduction to China.
-This guide will help you plan a 72 hour stay in the dynamic city with fun things to do in Guangzhou during your long Guangzhou layover.
+This guide will help you plan a Guangzhou stopover with so many fun things to do in Guangzhou.

 Guangzhou Transit Visa Tips